Udhayasankaran04/QRdecomposition/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
+## Step 1:
-1. Intialize the matrix Q and u
+Intialize the matrix Q and u

+## Step 2:
-2. The vector u and e is given by
+The vector u and e is given by

     ![eqn1](./ex4.jpg)